| I discovered electronics in 1963, when I was eleven,

 and to inspire us to emulate Carl and Jerry's curiosity and

+ingenuity by working with electronics ourselves.
 As with the Tom Swift books, each story revolved around a science

 or technology concept.
 Occasionally the entire story was a dialog